 Healthy individuals who weigh more than 110 pounds, are at least 17 years old and meet the basic criteria.
 But potential donors must also meet other requirements to qualify.

 For instance, women who are currently pregnant are not eligible to donate blood.
-Neither is anyone who has ever had cancer before — except for two very specific types: basal cell carcinoma and cervical cancer in-situ.

 Can I give blood if I have chronic health conditions, such as diabetes or high blood pressure?